BestDosage

 Emerging evidence for depression (PMID: 35045694) but fundamentally different pharmacokinetics from the IV protocol that was validated in landmark trials (PMID: 27589592).
 Safety concerns around unsupervised dissociative experiences and cardiovascular monitoring gaps.
 Occupies a regulatory gray area that the FDA has flagged.
 Potentially valuable as maintenance after in-clinic treatment; problematic as a standalone first-line approach.

-What This Ranking Does Not Mean
+What Doesn't This Ranking Mean?

 A lower evidence grade does not mean a modality "doesn't work."
 It means the published research hasn't yet proven it works with the rigor that higher-graded modalities have achieved.
 Research takes money, time, and institutional interest.
 Modalities without pharmaceutical industry funding (which is most of them) face inherent disadvantages in evidence accumulation.